See the 2022 Award & Scholarship recipients!

 We encourage JA Company Program students to apply.
 This opportunity is made possible by Minerva BC.

-PLUS: JABC students are eligible for JA Canada national awards.
+PLUS: JA program participants are eligible for JA Canada national awards.

-Deadline March 31, 2023.
+2024 Applications Due March 31, 2024.
 For full details, view JA Canada’s National Awards and Scholarships

 Check out some previous Student Company award-winning application videos: